Yandex Cloud

 Can I get logs of my operations in Yandex Cloud?Can I get logs of my operations in Yandex Cloud?

-What limitations are imposed on PostgreSQL database clusters?What limitations are imposed on PostgreSQL database clusters?
+What restrictions are placed on PostgreSQL database clusters?What restrictions are placed on PostgreSQL database clusters?

-For more information about Managed Service for PostgreSQL limitations, see Quotas and limits in Managed Service for PostgreSQL.
-Characteristics of clusters that can be created using Managed Service for PostgreSQL are given in PostgreSQL host classes.
+To learn about Managed Service for PostgreSQL quotas and limits, see Quotas and limits in Managed Service for PostgreSQL.
+Also refer to PostgreSQL host classes for the specifications of clusters you can create with Managed Service for PostgreSQL.

 What PostgreSQL extensions are supported in Managed Service for PostgreSQL?What PostgreSQL extensions are supported in Managed Service for PostgreSQL?

-The list of supported PostgreSQL extensions is provided in Managing extensions.
+See the list of supported PostgreSQL extensions in Managing extensions.

 Can I get superuser privileges in PostgreSQL?Can I get superuser privileges in PostgreSQL?